Ri4dH/CIS310-Assignment-2/README.md

 # CIS310-Assignment-2
-My contribution to Group Assignment #1: GPR and IR
+My contribution to Group Assignment #2: Designing and Implementing the Register File